 How does an offset account or redraw facility reduce the interest you pay on your mortgage?

-Mortgage interest is calculated daily on your outstanding balance and charged monthly by most lenders.
+For most lenders, mortgage interest is calculated on your outstanding balance daily, and charged monthly.
 If your outstanding balance is reduced for only one day your interest will also be reduced.
 The extra repayments in your redraw facility or funds held in your offset account effectively reduce your outstanding balance for interest calculation purposes.
-This means if your salary is only available for one day before it is used, it could reduce the interest you pay on your mortgage if you put it into to your loan account or an offset account.

 What are the differences between an offset account and redraw facility or a savings account?